If you are still having trouble updating your birth date on your forum profile, then please follow the steps listed in the below discussion thread.

 Champs Roster - 16 week period

 - INTRO: if you've made it this far, then you've shown some endurance.
 You've graduated 2* high school and now it's time to go to 3* college.
 This will take more time and commitment, but it will payoff in the end and lead the way to 4* champs.
 With active play, you can champ all 3*s within 16 weeks, which is 3.7 months.
 During this time, your roster will get strong and diverse, giving you multiple teams and strategies to fight with.
 You'll be able to take down almost any opponent.

 - Shield Clearance Level (SCL): with a few good 3* champs you can play SCL 6, but with a few of the top 3* champs (Strange, IM40, Fist, Cage, Magneto, Kamala) you can play SCL 7.
 Playing SCL 7 makes a big difference because it rewards 4* covers in the progression rewards, and you need to start collecting those 4* covers ASAP.
 During this time of champing 3*s, SCL 8 and 9 will open up to you.
 With some boosted champed 3*s, you can play SCL 8, but I warn you, it will be difficult, take longer and require health packs.
 The rewards are marginally better, so it's your choice.
-SCL 9 will destroy you, so don't attempt this until you have 4* champs.
+SCL 9 will destroy you, so don't attempt it.